legumeinfo/pandagma/README.md

         consen_iden - Minimum identity threshold for consensus generation [0.80]
-         extra_iden - Minimum identity threshold for mmseqs addition of "extra" annotations [80] mcl_inflation - Inflation parameter, for Markov clustering [default: 2] consen_prefix - Prefix to use in names for genomic ordered consensus IDs [Genus.pan1] out_dir_base - Base name for the output directory [default: './out'] annot_str_regex - Regular expression for capturing annotation name from gene ID, e.g.
+         extra_iden - Minimum identity threshold for mmseqs addition of "extra" annotations [80] mcl_inflation - Inflation parameter, for Markov clustering [default: 2] strict_synt - For clustering of the \"main\" annotations, use only syntenic pairs (1) The alternative (0) is to use all homologous pairs that satisfy expected_chr_matches.tsv consen_prefix - Prefix to use in names for genomic ordered consensus IDs [Genus.pan1] out_dir_base - Base name for the output directory [default: './out'] annot_str_regex - Regular expression for capturing annotation name from gene ID, e.g.